Boords Logo

 • sparkle

-Close-up: A shot cropping in on part of an object or a character, typically a face.
+Close-up: A shot that narrows in on part of an object or character, typically framing a face, to bring out subtle emotions and details crucial to the narrative

 • sparkle